AllSpaghettiNoCode/CrapCut/README.md

-# CutTheC(r)ap
+# CrapCut

-CutTheC(r)ap allows you to download any CapCut TTS voices (Pro included) for free by just listening to a sample of it.
+CrapCut allows you to download any CapCut TTS voices (Pro included) for free by just listening to a sample of it.
 Simply add some text, pick the voice you want and click the preview button, then click the "Download Sample" button.
 It's that easy! **No server.py or any other external files needed!**
 ## Features

 - Pro and free voice download.